 I used to be in that messy trail and God guided me to the direction that not everyone would ever dare to take.
 I trusted Him as He took me to the unfamiliar path.

 I trust the unfamiliar path.
-I trust to see the beauty that I have yet to discover if I do not give up.
+I trust to discover the beauty that I have yet to see if I do not give up.

 I trust my faith.